monksealseal/AppealAid/README.md

 AppealAid is a comprehensive platform designed to streamline the insurance appeal process for healthcare providers and patients.
 The application helps users create, track, and manage insurance appeals efficiently.

+## Live Demo

+The application is available for demo at: [https://monksealseal.github.io/AppealAid/](https://monksealseal.github.io/AppealAid/)

+You can log in with any email and password to test the application.
+All data is mock data for demonstration purposes.

 ## Features

 - **User Authentication & Authorization**: Secure account creation and login